Orange Judd: Background and family

 Judd was born of a rural family near Niagara Falls in Niagara County, New York.
 His grandfather, also named Orange Judd (1763–1844), came from Tyringham, Massachusetts and served as a private in the Berkshire Militia in the Northern Campaigns.
 His father, Ozias Judd, fought at Black Rock in 1813.
 Orange Judd's mother was Rheuama Wright, daughter of David Wright who was a private in the New York Militia during the Revolution.

 Judd married twice, first to Sarah L. Ford of Boston in 1847, with whom he had four children, three of which died soon after birth, and again to Harriet Stewart of Lockport, New York, with whom he also had four children.
 His daughter from his first marriage, Sarah Ford, married George Brown Goode in 1877.

 Orange Judd's brother, David Wright (1838-1888), was also successful and kept close connections to Orange.
-Wright was the editor and proprietor of The Hearth and Home, one of Judd's periodicals under his publishing firm Orange Judd and Company.
+Wright was the editor and proprietor of Hearth and Home, one of Judd's periodicals under his publishing firm Orange Judd and Company.
 In 1871 he was elected as a Republican to the New York Legislature.
 By 1883 Wright had become president of the company.